 - A well groomed Lhasa with long hair even resembles a lion and is compared that way in Tibetan mythology.

-The best places to find your Lhasa puppies for sale include local dog publications, newspapers or magazines.
-You can also get a list of reputed Lhasa Apso breeders from the official Lhasa Apso website of America.
+You can get a list of reputed Lhasa Apso breeders from the official Lhasa Apso website of America.
 It is definitely a good idea to consider adopting rescue puppies.
-Always buy your pet from reputed breeders.
+Always get your pet from reputed breeders.
 Remember: it will be worth the wait if you want the best Lhasa.
 When purchasing your puppy, the most important consideration is towards its health.
-So do not buy a puppy just because he is cute or cheap.
+Never buy a puppy just because it is cute or cheap.
 Make sure the breeder gives guarantee for its proper breeding with all initial vaccinations, de-worming and proper health checks.
 Expect to pay anywhere between $1000 and $1200 for your Lhasa.

 - Lhasa Apso do not like being left alone; in the truest sense they are companion dogs.